Log in

 However, I did really miss the office atmosphere and seeing my colleagues.
 I think the social aspect of work really improves idea generation and certainly improves group feedback.

-Overall, I think the whole situation could have been a lot worse and I’m really grateful for the support of my university tutors and Dynamic.
+Overall, I think the whole situation could have been a lot worse.
+And I’m really grateful for the support of my university tutors and Dynamic.

 Coaching session